gxp150/documentation/docs/ArtGallery/Lighthouse Project/Project Report.md

 1\.
 Analyse website with Google lighthouse to identify areas of improvement - Complete Proceed to Step 3

 2\.
-Identify other front end testing tools that could be used in addition to Lighthouse
+Identify SEO Techniques and/or other front end testing tools that could be used in addition to Lighthouse

 2\.
 Compile Report outlining findings and action points derived from this